cincheo/jsweet/doc/jsweet-language-specifications.md

 ### String types

 For string types, the use of specific types and final instances of these types is the way to simulate string types in Java.
-For instance, if a `”span”` string type needs to be defined, a Java interface called `span` and a static final field called `span` in a `StringTypes` class will do the job.
+For instance, if a `"span"` string type needs to be defined, a Java interface called `span` and a static final field called `span` in a `StringTypes` class will do the job.

 // To be completed